Arp2/3 complex: Subunits

 The Arp2/3 complex is composed of seven subunits: Arp2/ACTR2, Arp3/ACTR3, p41/ARPC1A&B/Arc40/Sop2/p40, p34/ARPC2/ARC35/p35, p21/ARPC3/ARC18/p19, p20/ARPC4/ARC19/p18, p16/ARPC5/ARC15/p14.
 The subunits Arp2 and Arp3 closely resemble monomeric actin allowing for a thermodynamically stable actin-like dimer. p41 has been proposed to interact with nucleation promoting factors (NPFs) because it is only known to have minor contacts with the mother filament and there is a major loss of nucleation efficiency in the absence of p41. p34 and p20 dimerize to form a structural backbone that mediates the interaction with the mother filament. p21 forms a bridge between Arp3 and the mother filament, increasing nucleation efficiency. p16 tethers Arp2 to the rest of the complex.

-Several subunits of the Arp2/3 complex exist in multiple isoforms, which can modulate its function, localization, and interactions in a context-dependent manner.
+Some subunits of the Arp2/3 complex exist in multiple isoforms with distinct activities.
 For example, the ARPC1 subunit has two isoforms in mammals: ARPC1A and ARPC1B.
-Though they share considerable sequence similarity, they exhibit different expression patterns and functional roles.
-ARPC1B is predominantly expressed in hematopoietic cells, and its deficiency in humans has been associated with primary immunodeficiency characterized by thrombocytopenia, eczema, and increased susceptibility to infections, resembling Wiskott–Aldrich syndrome-like symptoms.

-Similarly, ARPC5 exists in two isoforms: ARPC5 and APRC5L (ARPC5-like).
-Recent studies suggest that these isoforms are not functionally redundant.
-ARPC5L has been implicated in driving increased actin nucleation activity, particularly in dynamic cellular regions such as lamellipodia, whereas ARPC5 appears to support more stable actin networks in less motile cells.
-These findings suggest that the specific isoform composition of the Arp2/3 complex determines its behavior in different cellular environments, including during cell migration, immune responses, and tissue morphogenesis.

-Moreover, the dynamic incorporation of isoforms during development or in response to external stimuli suggests that the Arp2/3 complex operates as a modular machine, capable of tuning actin dynamics to suit specific cellular needs.
-Ongoing studies continue to investigate additional isoform-specific interactions and regulatory mechanisms that may further enhance our understanding of how actin networks are customized at the molecular level.
+The latter appears particularly important for maturation of platelets.
+Similarly, ARPC5 has a homolog ARPC5L (ARPC5-like).
+Compared to ARPC5, ARPC5L supports more rapid and dynamic reorganization of filaments in regions such as lamellipodia involved in cell motility.